 (Skeletal Tissue Biology) (Oral Soft Tissues & Neurobiology)

-B. Available Electives.
-In addition to DPHS 568, students must take at least 7 credit hours from science courses outside the Department of Oral Biology.
+In addition to OHS 568, students must take at least 7 credit hours from science courses outside the Department of Oral Health Sciences.
 This list is not meant to be exhaustive.

 |BIOC 530||Introduction to Structural Biology||3||A|